 “This is a workforce challenge that is going to persist for the next six or seven years,” Zinno said.
 “There’s considerable doubt in the industry, and amongst states, that the build-out projections can be met within the four-year timeline.”

-In Louisiana, the state broadband office is already working to address potential worker shortages, said Tyler Thomas, the office’s deputy director.
+In Louisiana, the state broadband office is already working to address potential worker shortages, said Thomas Tyler, the office’s deputy director.

-“Our plan is that by late summer, early fall, every single one of our community and technical colleges will have some type of broadband network infrastructure class and curriculum in place,” Thomas said.
+“Our plan is that by late summer, early fall, every single one of our community and technical colleges will have some type of broadband network infrastructure class and curriculum in place,” Tyler said.

 He said Louisiana will need approximately 5,000 new workers to support its broadband expansion plans and that the state wants to prioritize working with local companies that hire local people.

 Figuring out how many new workers each state will need to complete its BEAD-funded internet expansion plans is tricky, said Roddy Flynn, director of Delaware’s Broadband Office.